Technical Writer

 Computer Applications: MS Word | 7 |

-Most employers prefer to hire writers with related post-secondary education or experience.
-They should be able to supply samples of their work online and in a portfolio.
-Practical writing and design layout experience is an asset.
-They may gain this experience through part-time or entry-level positions with corporate communications departments, publishing companies, or by doing web and mobile development work.
-Volunteer work may provide opportunities to gain experience and build portfolios.
+Practical writing and design layout experience are assets.
+Technical writers may gain this experience through part-time or entry-level positions with corporate communications departments, publishing companies, or by doing web and mobile development work.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.